KonVas/konvas.github.io/teaching.md

 ---

 # Teaching
-My curricullum involves digital arts and interactive media, some of my courses offered are listed as follows:
+My curricullum involves digital arts and interactive media, some of my courses' resources are offered as open source at the following links:

 [Audio Programming using SuperCollider](https://github.com/KonVas/SuperMiam)